countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Qualify

 You'll want to ask 2 or 3 questions before writing in order be confident about the project.
 Ideally, get on the phone with someone in order to make a "conceptual agreement".
 This won't always be possible.
 The goals are to get the interest and then the guidance of the buyer, and understand their priorities.
+Demonstrate a genuine interest in the outcome of the project.

 1. Make a super clear, one sentence statement of the real problem the RFP wants to solve, in language you understand.
 Ask the prospect if this is the most important thing, and if not, what is?
 1. Make a super clear, one sentence statement of your unique approach.
 Ask the prospect if it's a good approach.